Pawelv9/great-agent-test-task/README.md

 mini-application.

 ## Additional task (only if you have time to do it)
-Cover the application with tests using Enzyme and Sinon (the prominent functionality that you think should be covered by tests)
+Cover the application with tests using Enzyme and Sinon (the prominent functionality that you think should be covered by tests).
+There are no time limits for this additional task and this task is not obligatory.
+If you decide to implement this task, please create 2 PRs - the first one within 1 hour for the main task and second (created from the first one) with this additional task without time limits.

 ## Run the boilerplate
     - npm install